One of the mysteries of the English language finally explained.

-A city in NE Algeria; population 462,800 (est. 2009).
-The capital of the Roman province of Numidia, it was destroyed in 311 but rebuilt by Constantine the Great and given his name.
+A city in north-eastern Algeria; population 462,800 (est. 2009).
+Formerly called Cirta, it was the capital of the Roman province of Numidia.
+It was destroyed in 311 but was rebuilt by Constantine the Great and given his name.

 (c.274–337), Roman emperor 306–37; known as Constantine the Great.
 He was the first Roman emperor to be converted to Christianity and in 324 made Christianity a state religion.
 In 330 he moved his capital from Rome to Byzantium, renaming it Constantinopolis (Constantinople).
 In the Orthodox Church he is venerated as a saint.